 In the following I will explain this rock situation in a bit more detail.

-How real are the sirens and other sea monsters?
+The real roots of the myths of the sirens and other sea monsters

 In mythology, humanizations are common means that are used to explain unknown forces and natural phenomena.